vinay-kumarS/vinay0111/README.md

 - 👋 Hi, I’m @vinaykumar
 - 👀 I wanted to be a Developer
 - 🌱 I’m currently learning web development
-- 📫 How to reach me on my instagram vinays.01
+- 📫 reach me on my instagram: vinays.01

 <!---
 vinay0111/vinay0111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.